 The free suite of resources includes:

-You can get early access The Revolutionary Disciple suite of resources by emailing us here.
+Get access to The Revolutionary Disciple suite of resources here.

-Step 1: Request a pre-release digital copy of the book by emailing us here.
+Step 1: Buy a copy of the book (order from us on this page).

 Step 2: Read the book (or at least Introduction–Chapter 4 to get book’s main premise).

 Step 3: Order copies for your church on bulk discount.

 You can adapt this for as few as five weeks and as many as twenty-two weeks, but the sweet spot for a church-wide campaign is a six-week series: In six weeks, your church or group can teach or preach through the major sections of this book (as outlined here).Then, plan your series in detail!